 They walked slowly, Joel holding tightly to Noella, who was concentrating on the candle.
 Abruptly, he stopped, and she almost ran into him.
 “What?” she whispered.

 “There’s a small hut ahead.
-Master has a few like these on his land for keeping things handy for his woodsmen and for other things,” he added.
+Master has a few like it for keeping things handy for his woodsmen and for other things,” he added.
 He didn’t elaborate.
 He didn’t have to.
 Noella had heard the stories about people who didn’t come back.
-They were told the people had left, but everyone knew there’d been some trouble before they left.
+They were told the people had simply left, but everyone knew there’d been trouble beforehand.

 “Should I blow out the candle?”

 “No. It’d be too late now anyway.
 If someone was there, they’d have seen us already.”
 Turning to Noella, he saw she was scared.
-“Oh, no, no, it’s okay.
+“No, it’s okay.
 No one is there.
 I can tell.”

 “Look.”
 Noella looked.
 “Tell me what you see.”